giampaolo/giampaolo.github.io/content/blog/2015/psutil-30-reimplement-ifconfig-in-python.rst

     </div>

-Back then I didn't know any C (and I still am a terrible C developer) so he's been crucial to develop the initial psutil skeleton including OSX and Windows support.
+Back then I didn't know any C (and I still am a terrible C developer), so he's been crucial to developing the initial psutil skeleton, including OSX and Windows support.
 I'm back home now (but not for long ;-)), so I finally have some time to write this blog post and tell you about the new psutil release.
 Let's see what happened.

 net_if_addrs()
 --------------

-In a few words, we're now able to list network interface addresses similarly to "ifconfig" command on UNIX:
+In a few words, we're now able to list network interface addresses similarly to the "ifconfig" command on UNIX:

 .. code-block:: python